ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## V3C media type registration

-A new media type will be registered with IANA; see Section {{Media-type-definition}}.
+A new media type will be registered with IANA; see {{Media-type-definition}}.

 ## V3C format parameters SDP attribute

 This document defines a new session and media level SDP attribute: "v3cfmtp".
 This attribute will be registered by IANA under attribute-field names (\<attribute-name>) registry in Session Description Protocol (SDP).
 The "v3cfmtp" attribute is used to convey V3C specific media format parameters for any media line.
-Its format is defined in Section {{v3cfmtp-attribute}}.
+Its format is defined in {{v3cfmtp-attribute}}.
 Further semantics are provided in {{table-v3cfmtp-attribute}}.

 | Type | SDP Name | Usage Level | Mux Category | Reference |
 | attribute | v3cfmtp | session, media | NORMAL | "this memo" |